Cavareno

 Cavareno (Ciavarén in local dialect) is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 50 km north of Trento.
 As of 31 December 2004, it had a population of 940 and an area of 9.7 km2.

 Cavareno borders the following municipalities: Amblar, Romeno, Ruffré-Mendola, Sarnonico, and Kaltern.

-The important Families in Town are the Borzagas and the Zinis.

 The village is situated on a high plateau at an elevation of 1,000 meters above sea level, surrounded by meadows and woods.
-Cavareno is a popular holiday destination for visitors seeking a serene and tranquil atmosphere, both in summer and winter.
+Cavareno is a popular holiday destination.

-The village of Cavareno has a rich and diverse history that can be traced back to its original Rhaeto-Romanic settlement under the Bishop's rule and further on under Austro-Hungarian rule.
-Today, the cultural events and gastronomic treats that are part of daily life in Cavareno testify to its glorious past.
-The landscape of the upper Val di Non valley, with its majestic mountains, forests, and meadows, enchants visitors from all over the world.
+The history of the village began with a Rhaeto-Romanic settlement under the Bishop's rule, followed by Austro-Hungarian rule.

-Cavareno is home to numerous societies and associations, which organize a rich cultural program throughout the year.
-Every August, the village transforms into a charming medieval town to celebrate the "Festa della Regola," also known as the "Charte della Regola."
-Sports enthusiasts can enjoy a range of activities, including tennis, volleyball, basketball, and a keep-fit trail.
+Every August, the village celebrates the "Festa della Regola," also known as the "Charte della Regola," with sporting activities.

-With its breathtaking natural scenery, rich cultural heritage, and vibrant community, Cavareno is a must-visit destination for anyone traveling to Trentino, Italy.